new mum gift ideas, gifts for new mums, new mum gifts, new mum tips, best gifts for new mums, present for new mum

 Most people buy baby clothes or flowers.

-Or something cute that looks fancy but gets used once – if that!
+Or something cute that looks fancy but gets used once – if that.

-The hardest part of becoming a mum isn’t the baby stuff.
+But here’s the truth no one talks about: the hardest part of becoming a mum isn’t the baby stuff.

 It’s what happens inside her head.

-That’s where most first time mums struggle.
+That’s where most new mum (especially first time mums) struggle the most.

-I read the books, went to every class, asked questions, Googled endlessly.
+Before I had my twins, I thought I was prepared.
+I read the books, went to every class, asked questions, and Googled endlessly.

 I didn’t feel that “love at first sight” everyone talks about.

-Breastfeeding didn’t happen naturally.
+Breastfeeding didn’t come naturally.

 And I didn’t feel like myself at all.